 - Garnish: Mint leaf

 - Garnish: Lime wheel

-Garnish with a mint leaf and lime wheel.
+Garnish with a mint leaf and a lime wheel.